microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

 ## Summary

-This Demo gives basic examples of using MCC to perform CAN FD bit rate setup, message transmission, and message reception with both filtering and interrupt-driven responses.
+This demo gives basic examples of using MCC to perform CAN FD bit rate setup, message transmission, and message reception with both filtering and interrupt-driven responses.